DavidPeicho/davidpeicho.github.io/content/about/_index.md

 {{< hint info >}}

-[Albedo](/albedo) is a passion project that I worked on over time, continued as closed source for the time being.
+[Albedo](/albedo) is a raytracing passion project, continued as closed source for the time being.

 {{< /hint >}}